jadeli1720/netflix-clone/README.md

 ### :crystal_ball: Future

-- [ ] Users can Register and use strip checkout.
 - [ ] Search Bar functionality.
 - [ ] Refactor with Redux or Context to handle state.
+- [ ] When user clicks on a movie in the list of recommended movies/tv shows, navigate to it in a new feature modal.

 ## Tech Stack